Updated on 09/09/25

 But with the timeline and rules always changing, it can be difficult to know when or how to comply with this new way of doing taxes.

-- keep digital records of your business income and expenses
+- Keep digital records of your business income and expenses

-- send quarterly updates to HMRC every three months
+- Send quarterly updates to HMRC every three months

-- finalise your business income using an end of period statement (EOPS) and a final declaration each year.
+- Finalise your business income using an end-of-period statement (EOPS) and a final declaration each year.

 Self-assessment customers with more than one business will need to keep separate records for each income source.

 That means you won’t need to comply with the new rules until 2026 at the earliest – and a phased approach means they won’t apply to everyone at first, either.
-The proposed timeline is as follows:

 - April 2026 – sole traders and landlords with incomes over £50,000 will need to comply with MTD for ITSA